Christmas Valley, Oregon: Military

 The Christmas Valley Air Force Station was an over-the-horizon radar station that was deactivated in 2002.

 Tourism

 Christmas Valley is near Fort Rock–Christmas Lake Valley basin, Fort Rock, Four Craters Lava Field, and Crack in the Ground.

 The community is perhaps best known by off-road all-terrain vehicle enthusiasts worldwide who ride in the Christmas Valley Sand Dunes.
+Near the Sand Dunes, Lost Forest, Thousands of Acres of Ponderosa Pines.

 Education

 Christmas Valley students are served by the North Lake School District.